 PhD in Nursing Scholarships

-No matter what your major or level of education, scholarships and other forms of financial aid can help pay for your tuition so you can get your degree.
-Going back to school for your PhD in nursing will lead to higher-paying jobs with better benefits, more responsibilities, and more career options, so this is a great choice if you current have your master’s of science in nursing and feel as though you’ve gone as far as possible with this degree.
+No matter what your major or level of education, scholarships and other forms of financial aid can help you pay for your tuition so you can get your degree without racking up huge amounts of debt.
+Going back to school for your PhD in nursing can open more opportunities for higher-level jobs, which can come with more benefits, more responsibilities, and more career options.

 At an advanced level, many of the scholarships you come across may instead be called fellowships.
 Fellowships can be exactly the same as scholarships, or they can require research or teaching assistantships of you while you’re in school.
 Because nurses are in such high demand across the country, you can find dozens or even thousands of scholarships and fellowships available to help you pay for college.